Mini MBA in Telecommunications

 § Wrap-up and close of Mini MBA in Telecommunications

-- Participant profile: Should have a Bachelors degree in Administration, Commerce, Economics, Engineering, Law or Science
+· Participant profile: Should have a Bachelor degree in Administration, Commerce, Economics, Engineering, Law or Science.

 - At least five (5) years of telecom experience working for a telecom operator or regulator in a managerial position in the areas of marketing, sales, finance, engineering, regulatory affairs, human resources or operations.

 · English proficiency.
 To be considered for admission, scores must be submitted from either the Test of English as a Foreign Language (TOEFL) or the academic International English Language Testing System (IELTS).
 Exceptions may be made for applicants who hold a degree from a university located in a country in which English is the official language and also the language of instruction at the university.
 The minimum scores for admission consideration are:

 - Academic IELTS: an overall band score of 6.0 with no individual score below 5.0

 - TOEFL: 550 on paper-based or 80 on Internet-based test

 · Submission of completed application form by the deadline set by the National Liaison Organization (ONE) It is the candidate’s responsibility to ascertain the deadline set by the ONE in his or her country of residence

 10. OAS Scholarship Selection Criteria: In accordance with article 4.2 of the Manual of Procedures of the Scholarship and Training Programs of the OAS, OAS scholarships shall be granted based on the following criteria:

 · the objectives and priorities established in the Strategic Plan for Partnership for Development;

 · the training priorities of the member states;